-NOTE - Units with 1/2 hp blower motor are equipped with three flexible legs and one rigid leg.
+NOTE - The 1/2 hp blower motor used in the SLP99D-F070V36B and SLP99DF090V36C unit is equipped with three flexible legs and one rigid leg.
 The rigid leg is equipped with a shipping bolt and a flat white plastic washer (rather than the rubber mounting grommet used with a flexible mounting leg).
-See FIGURE 9.
 The bolt and washer must be removed before the furnace is placed into operation.
 After the bolt and washer have been removed, the rigid leg will not touch the blower housing.

 Allow for clearances to combustible materials as indicated on the unit nameplate.
-Minimum clearances for closet or alcove installations are shown in FIGURE 10 and FIGURE 11.
+Minimum clearances for closet or alcove installations are shown in FIGURE 7.

-The blower door must be securely in place when the blower and burners are operating.
-Gas fumes, which could contain carbon monoxide, can be drawn into the living space resulting in personal injury or death.
+The blower access panel must be securely in place when the blower and burners are operating.
+Gas fumes, which could contain carbon monoxide, can be drawn into living space resulting in personal injury or death.